-Some people will be in a hurry no matter what time of day you call.
+Some people will be in a hurry no matter what time you call.
 And others will hear you out at any time of day.
-The trick is to try and pace yourself according to the tone of the person on the other side of the phone.
+The trick is to try and pace yourself according to the person’s tone on the other side of the phone.

 Do they sound like they’re in a rush?
 Do they sound leisurely?
 Do they sound annoyed?

 To some degree, you should let those questions dictate how quickly you tell the prospect why you’re calling.
-If they’re in a hurry, be respectful of their time and get to the point fast.
-If they seem leisurely, then don’t be afraid to spend a little time shooting the breeze and building rapport.
+If they’re in a hurry, respect their time and reach the point quickly.
+If they seem leisurely, don’t be afraid to spend a little time chatting and building rapport.

 We hope they help!

-Hello, my name is [NAME] and I’m with [COMPANY].
+Hello, my name is [NAME] and I’m with .